 Revenue associated with the research and development services for each Category 1 Program performance obligation is being recognized as the research and development services are provided using an input method, according to the costs incurred on each Category 1 Program and the total costs expected to be incurred to satisfy each Category 1 Program performance obligation.
-Revenue associated with the research and preclinical development services for the Category 2 Programs performance obligation is being recognized as the research and preclinical development services are provided using an input method, according to the costs incurred on Category 2 Programs and the total costs expected to be incurred to satisfy the performance obligation.
-The transfer of control for these performance obligations occurs over time and, in management's judgment, this input method is the best measure of progress towards satisfying the performance obligations.
+Prior to the Amendment (as defined below), revenue associated with the research and preclinical development services for the Category 2 Programs performance obligation was recognized as the research and preclinical development services are provided using an input method, according to the costs incurred on Category 2 Programs and the total costs expected to be incurred to satisfy the performance obligation.
 The amount allocated to the material right for each Category 1 Program option will be recognized on the date that Takeda exercises each respective option, or immediately as each option expires unexercised.
 The amounts received that have not yet been recognized as revenue are recorded in deferred revenue on the Company's consolidated balance sheet.

 On October 15, 2021, Wave USA, Wave UK and Takeda entered into the Second Amendment to the Takeda Collaboration Agreement (the "Amendment"), which discontinued the Category 2 component of the Takeda Collaboration.
-Pursuant to the Amendment, Takeda agreed to pay the Company an additional \$22.5 million as full payment for reimbursable Category 2 Program collaboration-budgeted research and preclinical expenses.
-The Category 1 Programs under the Takeda Collaboration Agreement remain in effect and are unchanged by the Amendment.
+The Category 1 Programs under the Collaboration Agreement remain in effect and are unchanged by the Amendment.
+Pursuant to the Amendment, Takeda agreed to pay the Company an additional \$22.5 million as full payment for reimbursable Category 2 Programs collaboration-budgeted research and preclinical expenses.
+The Company received this payment from Takeda related to the Category 2 component and recognized the full amount as collaboration revenue in the year ended December 31, 2021.

-Through March 31, 2022, the Company had recognized revenue of approximately \$79.5 million as collaboration revenue under the Takeda Collaboration Agreement.
-During the three months ended March 31, 2022, the Company recognized revenue of \$1.6 million under the Takeda Collaboration Agreement.
-No revenue was recognized under the Takeda Collaboration Agreement during the three months ended March 31, 2021 based on the revenue recognition standard.
+Through June 30, 2023, the Company had recognized revenue of \$83.2 million as collaboration revenue under the Takeda Collaboration Agreement in the Company's consolidated statements of operations and comprehensive loss.
+During the three and six months ended June 30, 2023, the Company recognized revenue of \$1.3 million and \$2.0 million under the Takeda Collaboration Agreement, respectively.
+During the three and six months ended June 30, 2022, the Company recognized revenue of approximately \$0.3 million and \$1.9 million under the Takeda Collaboration Agreement, respectively.

-The aggregate amount of the transaction price allocated to the Company's unsatisfied and partially unsatisfied performance obligations and recorded in deferred revenue as of December 31, 2021 was \$114.6 million, of which \$37.1 million was included in current liabilities.
-The aggregate amount of the transaction price allocated to the Company's unsatisfied and partially unsatisfied performance obligations and recorded in deferred revenue at March 31, 2022 is \$113.0 million, of which \$36.4 million is included in current liabilities.
+The aggregate amount of the transaction price allocated to the Company's unsatisfied and partially unsatisfied performance obligations and recorded in deferred revenue as of December 31, 2022 was \$111.3 million, of which approximately \$31.6 million was included in current liabilities and \$79.8 million was included in long-term liabilities.
+The aggregate amount of the transaction price allocated to the Company's unsatisfied and partially unsatisfied performance obligations and recorded in deferred revenue at June 30, 2023 is \$109.3 million, of which \$29.9 million is included in current liabilities and \$79.4 million is included in long-term liabilities.
 The Company expects to recognize revenue for the portion of the deferred revenue that relates to the research and development services for each Category 1 Program as costs are incurred, over the remaining research term.
-The Company expects to recognize revenue for the portion of the deferred revenue that relates to the material right for each Category 1 Program option upon Takeda's exercise of such option, or immediately as each option expires unexercised.
+The Company expects to recognize revenue for the portion of the deferred revenue that relates to the material right for each Category 1 Program option upon Takeda's exercise or termination of such option, or immediately as each option expires unexercised.